-During the transition period, those registrants must comply with to the equivalent sections in Part 5 of the Rules and in this policy.
+During the transition period, those registrants must comply with certain sections in Part 5 of the Rules and with this policy.
 In particular:

-- the bonding requirements (sections 21 and 22) and requirements related to referral arrangements (section 53) in the Rules will continue to apply for six months after September 28, 2009; and - the capital requirements (sections 19, 20, 24 and 25) and the relationship disclosure requirements (sections 49, 50, 52, 53 and 54) in the Rules will continue to apply for 12 months after September 28, 2009.
+• the bonding requirements (sections 21 and 22) and requirements related to referral arrangements (section 53) in the Rules will continue to apply for six months after September 28, 2009; and

+• the capital requirements (sections 19, 20, 24 and 25) and the relationship disclosure requirements (sections 49, 50, 52(1)and 54) in the Rules will continue to apply for 12 months after September 28, 2009.